 We spent the bulk of our time here exploring the grounds.
 The main Shrine is about a 10-minute walk from the South entrance near the Harajuku Station.
 Along the way, you will come across the painted sake barrels and the entrance to the inner garden.

 Visiting the shrine is free, but if you want to visit the inner garden there is a fee of 500 yen.
-It’s worth checking out as the garden itself is a tranquil retreat from the busy city, and the architecture and landscaping are exquisite.
+It’s worth checking out as the garden itself is a tranquil retreat from the busy city.
+The architecture and landscaping are exquisite.
 Additionally, there is a wishing well called Kiyomasa’s well that you can walk down to and make wishes.

-Once you get to the main shrine you can explore and participate in various Shinto activities like making offerings, purchasing wooden tablets (Ema) to write your wishes, or writing your wishes in an envelope called a Kiganbun.
+Once you get to the main shrine you can explore and participate in various Shinto activities.
+This includes making offerings, purchasing wooden tablets (Ema) to write your wishes, or writing your wishes in an envelope called a Kiganbun.

 MENYA MUSASHI RAMEN